 After deciding to return to school, Dan enrolled in business school through New York University.
-While there he met a friend who had family in rural Italy.
+While there he met a friend whose family was living in rural Italy.
 To celebrate their graduation they took a trip to Italy where Dan was wowed by the local community’s welcoming attitude and hospitality.
 He was impressed with Italy’s diversity of culture, food, wine and history.
-Dan remembers at the age of 23 thinking “I could spend the rest of my life traveling through Italy and never be bored.”
+Dan told us that at the age of 23 he was thinking, “I could spend the rest of my life traveling through Italy and never be bored.”

 A number of years later he returned to Italy where he helped during harvest at Valle dell’Acate, a Sicilian winery and then spent six months exploring the countries’ various wine regions.
-Returning to a sickly job market in New York he headed west where he interned for several Sonoma County wineries before moving to Larkmead in Napa (where he is currently part of their winemaking team).
+Returning to a sickly job market in New York he headed west where he interned for several Sonoma County wineries before moving to Larkmead Vineyards in Napa (where he currently oversees their winemaking team).

 His timing for starting Massican was very good in that a rare Napa planting of Ribolla Gialla became available in 2009 and formed part of Massican’s first vintage.
+This small planting was at George Vare’s Vineyard off of Dry Creek Road near the city of Napa (Vare was one of the founder’s of Luna Vineyards – we first met with George years ago when he was running his own wine label).
 Dan’s plan was originally to create one wine each year – a blend of the blocks from his source vineyards.
-However after fermenting each varietal on its own (all his fermentations are done in barrel) he realized he had the components to produce several wines.
+However after fermenting each varietal on its own (all his fermentation is done in barrel) he realized he had the components to produce several wines.

-The focus of Massican’s wines is certainly unique by Napa standards – Dan’s entire production is white wines – and he produces a number of varietals not often seen in Napa.
-While Dan does make a Sauvignon blanc and a Chardonnay, his is also making wine from varietals such a Ribolla Gialla and Tocai Friulano.
+In a valley known for its red wines, the focus of Massican is *extremely unique* by Napa standards – Dan’s entire production is white wines, producing from a number of varieties not often seen in Napa.
+While Dan does make a Sauvignon Blanc and a Chardonnay, his is also making wine from varieties such as Ribolla Gialla and Tocai Friulano.

-The oak is merely one “ingredient” in his wines rather than, to borrow from a culinary dictionary, the entire “sauce”.
-He uses both new and French oak, limits the amount of aging in the oak and typically uses barrels with a lighter toast.
+Oak is merely one “ingredient” in his wines rather than, to borrow from a culinary dictionary, the entire “sauce”.
+He uses both new and French oak, limits the amount of aging in oak and typically uses barrels with a lighter toast.
+Or simply uses stainless steel barrels.
 None of the wines go through malolactic fermentation.
 His wines are about the varietal, the acidity, and lower alcohol.
 These are not the “stereotyped” Napa oaky, oily, buttery white wines.

 The name Massican was chosen to honor Dan’s heritage in Italy.
 His great grandfather grew up in the foothills of the Monte Massico mountain range north of Naples in the Campania region.
 For Dan’s flagship wine Annia, he chose another name that is a tribute to his heritage; it is the name for a DOC (appellation) in Fruili Italy as well the name of an old Roman family.
 Annia was also his mother’s name.